camwestwood/xapi/recipes/intervention/intervention.md

 In this draft the following approach has been taken:

-- The actor can be the alerting system/tutor OR student.
-The [sister recipe](intervention_student) describes student actions in a recipe.
+- The actor can be the alerting system/tutor.
+The [sister recipe](intervention_student) describes a recipe where student is the actor.
 - Specific verbs are used in the verb entity to describe the intervention
 - System information is added to the recipe.
 This helps the ' splitting of data pertaining to activity'
 - context.contextActivities 'tags' this as an intervention recipe